Where to fly fish | NSW Snowy Mountains

 When spotting a fish, I feel it is always most advantageous to let it cruise past and then make your cast to where it was moments earlier.
 This 'sets the trap’ for its next pass along its beat, which could take as long as 5 to 10 minutes.
 When the fish comes into vision, give your fly a little movement for attention, then be prepared to hold very still till that strike is needed.
 Sometimes you’ll get hard and fast eats, particularly on a bigger fly.
 Other times that white mouth kisses that fly for what seems an eternity before committing.

-NSW Winter Fly Fishing
+Fly Fishing NSW

 Most days, a something like a Doyle's Shrimp HD Manic Fly will do the damage.
 But there will be some days you’ve got to get that leader super long and small on the fly front, like a size 16 or 14 Clear Water Caddis from the Manic Fly Collection.